kevgross89/Phase-3-Project/README.md

 * `Position`: Playing position
 * `Drafted`: Was the player drafted during the NFL draft?

 The second dataset takes game by game stats ranging from 2009 to 2013.
-These stats included 57 columns of data with items such as the below:
+These stats included 57 columns of data with items such as the below.
+[LINK TO NCAA FOOTBALL DATA](https://www.kaggle.com/datasets/mhixon/college-football-statistics)

 * `Rush Att`: Amount of rushing attempts
 * `Rush Yard`: Amount of rushing yards